zowe/docs-site/docs/user-guide/api-mediation/api-mediation-personal-access-token.md

      HTTP/1.1 200
      ...
      ```
+In these examples, the API client is authenticated.

 If the API client tries to authenticate with a service that is not defined in the token scopes, the `X-Zowe-Auth-Failure` error header is set and passed to the southbound service.
 The error message contains a message that the provided authentication is not valid.